Hesperian Health Guides

 Severe malnutrition is an illness and requires medicines.
 A severely malnourished child is likely to have infections.
 But her body is so weak, it may not be able to show the signs that usually tell us when someone is sick.
 For this reason, give medicines to fight infection, even if she has no fever or obvious infections.
 Give acutely malnourished children:

 - amoxicillin or another antibiotic, 3 times a day for 7 days.

-- measles vaccine (unless you are sure the child is already fully vaccinated against measles), see Vaccines (in development).
+- measles vaccine (unless you are sure the child is already fully vaccinated against measles).

 - vitamin A supplements.

 - mebendazole (if worm infections are common where you live).

 Watch the child carefully